-READ: "Born to Run: Kentucky Derby Winners' Foaling Locations, 1875-2013," by Dr. Gripshover, FOCUS on Geography Volume 57, Issue 2, pp. 54-83.
+READ: "Born to Run: Kentucky Derby Winners' Foaling Locations, 1875-2013," by Dr.

+Gripshover, FOCUS on Geography Volume 57, Issue 2, pp. 54-83.
 (To access this article, go to Blackboard and select "Course Documents" and look for the link.)

 Helpful Hints: These two reading assignments will give you some historical perspective on the geographic and economic importance of Kentucky's equine industry.
-Speaking of Thoroughbreds...who will win the 2021 Kentucky Derby?
-Will COVID-19 affect the running of the race as it did in 2020?
+Speaking of Thoroughbreds...who will win the 2022 Kentucky Derby?
+Will COVID-19 affect the running of the race?
 Stay tuned to find out!